faytastic/vestigestory.com/README.md

 # vestigestory.com

 This is the official website of Vestige.
-This project is a static, database-less, blog-aware site that uses [Jekyll](http://jekyllrb.com) streamlined by [Gulp](http://gulpjs.com).
+This project is a static, database-less, blog-aware site that uses the [Jekyll](http://jekyllrb.com) generator and streamlined by [Gulp](http://gulpjs.com).
 Ensure that you have the right dependencies installed and set up prior to making modifications.

 ## Dependencies